Obama to announce expansion of young leaders program to US - WTOP News

 The Obama Foundation Leaders program has worked with more than 700 people in Africa, the Asia-Pacific and Europe since it was launched in 2018 after Obama, a Democrat, left the White House following two terms as president, according to the foundation.

-Valerie Jarrett, a longtime Obama adviser, said the U.S. extension of the leaders program is a “continuation of our efforts to pay it forward by helping the next generation.”
+Valerie Jarrett, a longtime Obama adviser and CEO of the Obama Foundation, said the U.S. extension of the leaders program is a “continuation of our efforts to pay it forward by helping the next generation.”

 The foundation, in partnership with Columbia University and the University of Chicago, is holding its first democracy forum in New York on Thursday and Friday.
 Democracy thinkers, leaders and activists from across the globe will discuss how to advance and strengthen democracy in the United States and abroad.